kirbyherm/2d10.github.io/docs/index.markdown

 ## Skill Checks

 All skill checks are 2d10 + proficiency + ability + magic + other.
 Unless otherwise specified, multiple magical effects that add to a die roll overlap rather than stack.
 “Other” generally comprises penalties from armor check penalties, fatigue, and other sources.
 The result is then compared to the Difficulty Class (DC) of the attempted action in the case.
 This may be a static number in the case of an individual action, or the result of an opposed check if it is a contest between multiple characters.

+### Successes and Failures

 If the result meets or exceeds the DC, the check is a Success.
 If it exceeds the DC by at least 10, it is a Critical Success.
 If it is below the DC, it is a Failure, or a Critical Failure if it is at least 10 below the DC.
-For example, if the DC is 15, a Critical Success would be 25 or higher, a Success from 15 to 24, a Failure from 6 to 15, and a Critical Failure at 5 or below.
+For example, if the DC is 15, a Critical Success would be 25 or higher, a Success from 15 to 24, a Failure from 6 to 14, and a Critical Failure at 5 or below.
 A tie is considered a success for a non-contested action.
 In the case of a contested action, a tie is a success for the party that rolled second (in most cases, the defender), since the initial roll (e.g. the attack roll) sets the DC.
 In the case of simultaneous rolls where there is not an identifiable aggressor, a tie represents a tie or no change.

+### Degree of Success or Failure

 Rather than fitting into four categories, some rolls have more variable outcomes, called the degree of success or failure.
 If your check exceeds the DC, your degree of success is equal to your check result minus the DC.
 If you fail to meet the DC, your degree of failure is equal to the DC minus your check result.